Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 and the rightmost log entry's timestamp is more than `10*max_behind` milliseconds in the past, the client MUST report the provisional inclusion proof to a party distinct from the issuing Certificate Authority and the operator of the Transparency Log.
-The client can then delete the associated state at its discretion.
+The client can then delete the associated state at will.

 The purpose of reporting provisional inclusion proofs that are unable to be resolved is to ensure that there is broader ecosystem awareness of a potential